-Please only shred portions of a document containing sensitive information.
-For example, an entire magazine does not need to be shredded if you are only worried about the address label.
-Remember that information like names, addresses, and birthdays are usually available online.
-The Attorney General's office does not consider these to be high priority for shredding.
-Please be mindful of the personal information you share online.
+Only shred portions of documents with sensitive information.
+For example, an entire banking statement does not need to be shredded—just the sections with account numbers.
+Remember that information like names, addresses, and birthdays are usually already available online and are not high priority for shredding.

 According to the Attorney General’s Office documents containing the following information should be shredded or destroyed:

 Social Security Numbers

 Credit Card Numbers